axone-protocol/axoned/docs/command/okp4d_query_ibc-transfer_denom-hash.md

 ### Options

 ```
+      --grpc-addr string   the gRPC endpoint to use for this chain
+      --grpc-insecure      allow gRPC over insecure channels, if not TLS the server must use TLS
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for denom-hash
       --node string        &lt;host&gt;:&lt;port&gt; to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
   -o, --output string      Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands